Leigh Bardugo

-Leigh Bardugo (לי ברדוגו; born April 6, 1975) is an American fantasy author.
+Leigh Bardugo (born April 6, 1975) is an American fantasy author.
 She is best known for her young adult Grishaverse novels, which include the Shadow and Bone trilogy and the Six of Crows and King of Scars duologies.
 She also received acclaim for her paranormal fantasy adult debut, Ninth House.
 The Shadow and Bone and Six of Crows series have been adapted into Shadow and Bone by Netflix, and Ninth House will be adapted by Amazon Studios; Bardugo is an executive producer on both works.

-Early life
+Early life and education

 Bardugo was born in Jerusalem, on April 6, 1975, and grew up in Los Angeles, California, where she was raised by her grandparents.
 She is Jewish, descended from Spanish Jews on one side, and Russian and Lithuanian Jews on the other.

-She attended Yale University, graduating with a degree in English in the spring of 1997.
+Bardugo attended Yale University, graduating with a degree in English in 1997.
 She was a member of the Wolf's Head secret society.
 Before publishing her first novel, she worked in copywriting and journalism, as well as makeup and special effects.